Cumbrian Challenge

 - Compass

-- Compeed / blister patches / Vaseline (apply as soon as you feel a hot spot in your boot – don’t wait till the top or bottom of the hill!)
+Apply as soon as you feel a hot spot in your footwear – don’t wait till the top or bottom of the hill! - Basic first aid kit and any personal medical kit

-- Basic first aid kit and any personal medical kit (if you are aware of existing condition, please ensure that you have all necessary equipment with you and tell us in advance)
+If you are aware of existing condition, please ensure that you have all necessary equipment with you and tell our events team in advance. - Sun cream

 Due to the nature of this challenge plenty of small snacks are advisable allowing food to be eaten on the go or during short breaks.
 Good snacks are: